StevieLamb/powershell-intune-samples-MSAL/DeviceConfiguration/Readme.md

 Run the script by passing the required data as parameters, which are:
 - the path to a valid config profile in JSON format
 - the tenant ID or default DNS name
-- the AppId of the App Reg (cna be found on its Overview tab)
+- the AppId of the App Reg (can be found on its Overview tab)
 - the thumbprint of your certificate (this can be found on the Certificates and secrets tab of the App Reg once it has been added

 ```PowerShell